How's your FICO Score?

-The three agencies use slightly different formulas to build a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+The three reporting agencies use slightly different formulas to build a credit score.
+The original FICO score was developed by Fair Isaac and Company.

-- Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are weighted differently depending on which formula the agency uses.
-Each formula produces a single number which varies slightly from one agency to another.
-Credit scores range from 300 to 850.
-Higher is better.
-Most people getting a mortgage loan have a score above 620.
+These factors are assigned weights based on the formula being used.
+Each formula produces a single number which may vary a a little from one agency to another.
+FICO scores range from 300 to 800.
+Higher scores are better.
+Most home buyers in the current environment have a score above 620.

 Did you know?
 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Getting your credit score

-To raise your credit score, you must get the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that offered the original FICO score, offers scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
-They also provide information and tools that help you understand how to improve your credit score.
+To raise your score, you must obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the first FICO score, offers credit scores on its website: myFICO.com.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are information and online tools that help you improve your FICO score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.